Deltanam/VHDL-SignalGenerator_and_Voltmeter/README.md

 Through the use of buttons, the frequency and amplitude of each of these waves may be increased or decreased.

 A buzzer can also be attached to the FPGA, and sound produced from it.
 It is linked to the square-wave module, and a change in the square wave's modulation will change the buzzer frequency.

+Completed as the 4th practical lab for ENEL 453 - Digital Systems Design